-You will notice that the RES (Resistive load) rating is higher than the FLA (Full Load Amperage) rating and much lower than the LRA (Locked Rotor Amperage) rating.
-So the contactor above the contactor above would be sufficient to control/switch a 40 amp full load INDUCTIVE load and a 50 amp RESISTIVE load.
+You will notice that the RES (resistive load) rating is higher than the FLA (full load amperage) rating and much lower than the LRA (locked rotor amperage) rating.
+So, the contactor above would be sufficient to control/switch a 40 amp full load INDUCTIVE load and a 50 amp RESISTIVE load.

 An inductive load is a magnetic load that converts electrical energy into kinetic energy (motion) through electromagnetic force (magnetism).
-This would usually be motors and solenoids in HVAC/R, really anything where magnetism and motion are involved (Transformers and inductive rages being examples of induction WITHOUT motion for the purist).
+That would usually be motors and solenoids in HVAC/R, or really anything where magnetism and motion are involved (transformers and inductive ranges being examples of induction WITHOUT motion for the purist).

-A Resistive load is a load that converts electrical energy directly to light or heat as the electrons flow through a resistive conductive path.
-These would be things like heat strips, crankcase heaters and incandescent light bulbs.
-Resistive loads do not have any internal variation in load and the voltage and amperage are completely in phase.
-This means that when a contactor, switch or relay are controlling a resistive load there will be less load variation.
+A resistive load is a load that converts electrical energy directly to light or heat as the electrons flow through a resistive conductive path.
+These would be things like heat strips, crankcase heaters, and incandescent light bulbs.
+Resistive loads do not have any internal variation in load, and the voltage and amperage are completely in phase.
+This means that when a contactor, switch, or relay controls a resistive load, there will be less load variation.

 The conclusion is that often contactors and relays can handle a higher amperage across the contacts when the load is resistive (light/heat) than when it is inductive (motor/motion).